COVID-19 and Our Response

 Help With Bills

-- Disconnection protections and payment plans with no down payment, fees or interest are available to help our residential customers, but it's important you contact us at 877.266.3492 or use our online form.
+- Residential customers and small businesses with 25 or fewer employees: If you have experienced a change in financial circumstances due to the COVID-19 pandemic, we can provide options to protect your service.
+Disconnection protection and payment plans with no down payment, fees, or interest are available to help our residential and small business customers, but it's important you contact us at 877.266.3492 or use our online form.
 Contact us today to learn how we can help.

 - Please call us if you would like to discuss your account and manage your payments.